What is Go Fresh & Local, Supplier Accelerator Summit?

 - The Kroger Co. is seeking innovative FRESH new items to expand our local and regional offerings across the country.
-This includes the following commodities: Produce, Floral, Deli, Bakery, Specialty Cheese, Meat & Seafood.
+This includes the following commodities: Produce, Floral, Dairy, Deli, Bakery, Specialty Cheese, Meat & Seafood.

 2. Does my product need to be manufactured before I submit my application?

 - It is not a requirement for your product to be manufactured before submitting, although it is preferred.

 3. Will Kroger Co. help me manufacture my product?